Shamar/shamar.github.io/_posts/2010-11-10-synthesis-vs-compromise.markdown

 ---
 layout: post
 title: Synthesis vs compromise.
-public: false
+public: true
 author: giacomo
 ---

 My job is all about complexity.

 Designing and developing an enterprise application for a big bank, is a huge challenge.
 It's all about understanding and solving concrete problems that are complex by nature, since they mix the human habits and needs with the rigidity of a software system.
 You can't miss a word, neither when you write the code nor when you talk with customers and users.
 You have to deeply understand both.